 How do I do my taxes in a business partnership?

 If you’re the nominated partner, you’ll also take care of filing your Partnership tax return, known as an SA800 Partnership Tax Return.
 This is to let HMRC know how much was made and how the profits were split within the partnership.
 You’re basically keeping HMRC in the loop but won’t be paying any taxes from the partnership itself.
-Both the Self Assessment and SA800 tax returns are due at the same time.
+The SA800 partnership return has the same submission deadline as individual partners’ returns.

-It’s a bit different if you’re in a limited liability partnership, which will include things such as creating sets of accounts, so make sure you chat with your accountant about the differences.
+It’s a bit different if you’re in a limited liability partnership because you’ll also have other reporting duties, such as submitting accounts.
+Make sure you chat with your accountant about the differences.